Lucifer-00007/IntroToGitHub/README.md

 - It is a website where millions of developers gather every day to collaborate on open source software.
 - It's also the place that hosts billions of lines of code, and also where users can "report issues" that they might have related to a software that's shared by a developer.
-- Learn all the most important pieces of GitHub that you should know as a developer.
+- Learn all the important pieces of GitHub that you should know as a developer.